vectara/vectara-docs/www/docs/learn/metadata-search-filtering/overview.md

 ## Setting up metadata filters

-To use metadata filters, you must first configure filter attributes when [creating][4] or updating a corpus.
-These filter attributes define the metadata fields that queries can filter on.
+To use metadata filters, you must configure [filter attributes][4] for your corpus.
+Filter attributes define the metadata fields that queries can filter on.
+You can do this in the following ways:

-* You can define metadata filters as part of the corpus creation process using the `filter_attributes` parameter.
+* **During corpus creation:** Use the `filter_attributes` parameter when creating a corpus with the [Vectara Console](/docs/console-ui/creating-a-corpus) or [API][4].
+* **For an existing corpus:**
-* To add or modify metadata filters for an existing corpus, use the [Update Document API](/docs/api-reference/indexing-apis/update-document-metadata).
-This request adds or updates a filter for the
-  `publication_date` attribute at the document level.
+  * Use the [Update Document Metadata API](/docs/api-reference/indexing-apis/update-document-metadata) to add or update specific metadata fields for a corpus at the document level.
-* To replace the metadata entirely, use the [Replace Document Metadata API](/docs/api-reference/indexing-apis/replace-document-metadata).
+  * Use the [Replace Document Metadata API](/docs/api-reference/indexing-apis/replace-document-metadata) to entirely replace the existing metadata for a document.

 :::note
 Updating or replacing metadata is limited only to document-level metadata.